nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: Contact with correct details added to contact list.
 Birthday reminder list unchanged.
 Details of the added contact shown in the status message.

     1. Test case: `add n/James p/98989898 e/jamesgmail.com a/311, Clementi Ave 2, #02-25`<br>
-       Expected: No contact is added, invalid email format.
+       Expected: No contact is added due to invalid email format.
 Error details shown in the status message.

     1. Other incorrect add commands to try: `add n/James! <other valid params>`, `add <one invalid param amongst other valid params>`, `...`.<br>
        Expected: Similar to previous.